 In 2004, sales of research assays and fine chemicals decreased by \$142,000 to \$1,914,000, a 7% decrease over the 2003 sales of \$2,056,000.
 This decrease is due primarily to decreased sales volumes of Ergothioneine (\$246,000) which reflects a lower level of orders received from our customers who are principally in the cosmetics industry.
 This decrease was partially offset by increased research assay sales volumes.
-We cannot predict with any certainty the future sales of Ergothioneine.
+Sales during 2003 were principally to one customer in the cosmetics industry in connection with such customer's marketing campaign of a formulation of cosmetics which included, among other things, Ergothioneine.
+This customer did not purchase in similar quantities in 2004, or in the first quarter of 2005.
+Although we are not aware of the outcome of the marketing effort concerning the formulation of cosmetics including Ergothioneine, we have not received additional orders from that particular customer or received any indication that additional orders are expected, and we can give no assurances that sales of Ergothioneine to this customer or other cosmetics industry customers will resume.